lizard-demon/bhopblox/README.md

 - **JavaScript Enabled**: Required for engine loading and Reddit integration
 - **Audio Support**: Web Audio API support for generative music system

-### Pro Tips for Success
+### Pro Tips for Platform Use
-- **Study the Leaderboard**: Current world record is 42.5 seconds by lizrd_demon - use this as your target time
+- **Explore the Leaderboard**: Current community record is 42.5 seconds by lizrd_demon - see the competitive infrastructure
 - **Experience the Engine**: Launch the WebAssembly 3D engine to see the voxel world data loaded into memory
 - **Create Custom Worlds**: Use the remix feature to create your own versions with custom titles and descriptions
 - **Share Your Creations**: Remixed worlds automatically create new Reddit posts for community discovery